 With care, we might also be able to identify other factors that might bring on some cognitive decline, but can be treated, such as: sleep apnea, vitamin deficiency, drug interactions, low-grade internal infections, and much more.

 At The Neuroscience Team of Baltimore, we use every new scientific advance to help our patients.
 By stimulating neurological activity, through neurofeedback (for more about neurofeedback, Click Here) or stepwise, computerized strengthening of cognitive skills, it is possible to preserve or even acquire new mental abilities.
 Recent findings in neurological plasticity have proven that regeneration of brain neurons can occur at the most advanced ages, and that synaptic connections can be generated throughout life.
-These exciting findings tell us that it’s never too late to develop the brain and enhance cognitive function.
+Methodologies used in our practice to achieve this include: photobiomodulation, biomodulation and biotransduction, as well as neurofeedback.

 The Neuroscience Team is committed to helping elders be the most of what they can; we offer cutting-edge, non-medicinal methods to restore and enhance cognitive function.